MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 MSDistribute.updateTrack = MSUpdateTrackPrivate
 ```

-All the subsequent update checks will get the latest release on the set track.
+After this call, a browser window will pop up to authenticate the user.
+All the subsequent update checks will get the latest release on the private track.
 The update track is persisted in the SDK across app launches.
-If the track is private, a browser window will pop up after the call to authenticate the user.

 If you want to switch back to public update track, simply call